 - Use used grounds to prevent colour bleeding

-This is oatmeal that is ground into microfine particles, is very fine and gentle on the skin and is soothing.
+This is oatmeal that is ground into microfine particles and is very fine and gentle on the skin, and is soothing.

-For cold process soap – disperse in water 1 teaspoon per pound or 450g of soap and add at trace.
+For cold process soap – disperse in water 1 teaspoon per pound of soap and add at trace.

 - Fibre – Soft exfoliant suitable for facial products